-Overtime Robert continued the outreach work on his own visiting different needy communities.
+Overtime Robert continued the outreach work on his own, visiting different needy communities.
 In 2011 during his first year of high school, he founded ‘Let’s Serve Christ Ministries’ based on Matthew 25:35 40.
 Verse 40 “….assuredly, I say to you in as much as you did it to one of the least of these my brethren, you did it to me.”
-As he prayed about verse, his passion grew and he started writing down ideas.
+As he prayed, his passion grew and he started writing down ideas.
 These ideas turned into his vision for this new outreach program.
 He could not contain his enthusiasm and began sharing his vision with everyone around him.
-‘Let’s Serve Christ Ministries’ is a platform for individuals to serve the Lord by serving the spiritual and physical needs of people.

-The year of 2012 was a busy year for Robert.
-He was in his final year of high school and there was a huge need to help the street kids that were coming to him for food and shelter.
-He assembled a board of directors to help him run the organization and laid out strategies for the children’s home.
-Early in 2013, Let’s Serve Christ registered as a community-based organization (CBO) and in 2014 registered as Non-Governmental Organization (NGO) in Uganda.
+2012 was a busy year for Robert.
+He was in his final year of high school and there was still a huge need to help the street children that were still coming for help.
+He assembled a board of directors to help run the organization.